tfsaggregator/aggregator-cli/README.md

 The PAT is stored in the Azure Function settings: **whoever has access to the Resource Group can read it!**

+The Service Principal must have Contributor permission to the Azure Subscription.
+In alternative, pre-create the `aggregator-` Resource Group in Azure and give the service account Contributor permission to the Resource Group.
+The `instance` parameter prefixes `aggregator-` to identify the Resource Group.

 ## Usage

 Download and unzip the latest CLI.zip file from [Releases](https://github.com/tfsaggregator/aggregator-cli/releases).